gabrielleberanger/airbnb-visualization/README.md

 #### WHAT IS THE DATASET?

 To perform the below study, we relied on InsideAirbnb.com data.
 Our data provider has been **scraping the Airbnb websites of various big cities every month for several years**, and makes collected data publicly available on its platform.
-For the city of Paris, **available scraping outputs are available from May 2015 to November 2019**.
+For the city of Paris, **available scraping outputs range from May 2015 to November 2019**.

 #### METHODOLOGY